This is a list of all the best foods and snacks to buy from supermarkets and hypermarkets in Taiwan. Read on to learn more.

 5. Instant Coffee

-Taiwan has a massive variety of instant coffee and bottled coffee compared to what’s available back in the States—in my experience.
-One brand I’ve never seen in the US is Mr. Brown (Taiwanese brand).
+In my experience, Taiwan has a massive variety of instant and bottled coffee compared to what’s available back in the States.
+One brand I’ve never seen in the US is Mr. Brown (a Taiwanese brand).

 I hate their coffee’s taste, but taste is subjective.
 If you, or someone you know, loves instant coffee, buy these.